omelnyk1/notes/fluentd_mongo_gce.md

 # Fluentd agent for GCE virtual machine
 ## Problem
-We have customized MongoDB cluster based on GCE virtual machines (RHEL8).
+We have customized MongoDB cluster based on GCE virtual machines (RHEL 8).
 We need to install fluentd agents on it and publish logs to Google Logging service.

 ## Steps
+* Make sure IAM service account, assigned on VMs, has pernmissions to write logs.
+For instance, predefined role [roles/logging.logWriter](https://cloud.google.com/iam/docs/understanding-roles).
 * Login on virtual machine
 * Add Google Fluentd repo:
 ```sh